megan-grug/nature-adventure/README.md

 Before starting to code the website I prepared wireframes showing the planned page structures for mobile and laptop sizes on each page.
-This helped me to identify the basic page structure I wanted to achieve, and the wireframes show that I was planning to have a consistent layout with the to do list and clock taking centre stage from the outset.
-The wireframes also show the plans for the features to be hidden and accessed by cliicking neat, consistent icons on both mobile and desktop.
-The reason for this is so that the page can be customisable to the users needs and remain visually uncluttered to assist with focus.
-I am also anticipating that even desktop users or those using generally larger screens may not be able to use the full size of the screen available to them if they are also trying to juggle other programs, documents or sites whilst they work and there is therefore a high chance with this project that the user will be accessing the site from a small or unusually shaped screen.
-Making the site customisable as well as fully responsive on different screen sizes allows me to cater for this without losing functionality or accessibility.
+This helped me to identify the basic page structure I wanted to achieve, and the wireframes show that I was planning to have a consistent layout with the various lists of birds looking the same throughout the website so that users quickly became familiar with the site.

+The wireframes also show the plans for the full record details to be condensed into small repeated cards - this is to avoid the site becoming cluttered by vast amounts of information.

-The navigation structure I chose to pursue was based on simplicity to help the users feel comfortable on the website straight away and customisation so that the user can tailor the site to their own needs without any fuss.
+The navigation structure I chose to pursue was based on simplicity to help the users feel comfortable on the website straight away, wherever they are accessing it from.